imohweb/Malta-Business-Indexer/README.md

 Visit: `http://localhost:3000` 🎉

+> **✨ Zero Configuration**: Works out of the box with OpenStreetMap - no API keys required!

 ## 🚀 Deployment Options

-This project supports two deployment approaches:
+This project supports **flexible deployment configurations**:

 ### Option A: Use Existing Infrastructure (Recommended for Testing)
 Deploy directly to our existing Azure resources for quick testing and contributions.

 ### Option B: Create Your Own Infrastructure
 Deploy your own complete instance using the included Infrastructure as Code templates.

+**🔧 Fully Configurable Workflows**: All deployment parameters (resource names, URLs, etc.) are customizable through GitHub Actions inputs.
+No hardcoded values!

-See [DEPLOYMENT.md](docs/DEPLOYMENT.md) for detailed instructions on both approaches.
+See [DEPLOYMENT.md](docs/DEPLOYMENT.md) for detailed deployment instructions and [WORKFLOW_CONFIGURATION.md](docs/WORKFLOW_CONFIGURATION.md) for workflow customization options.

 ## 📋 Prerequisites

 - **Python 3.8+**
 - **Node.js 16+**
-- **Google Places API Key** with the following APIs enabled:
-  - Places API (for store discovery)
-  - Geocoding API (optional, for address lookup)

-> **Note**: This project uses OpenStreetMap for map visualization, which doesn't require an API key.
-Only Google Places API is needed for store data discovery.
+> **Note**: This project uses OpenStreetMap for both map visualization and store data discovery, which doesn't require any API keys.
+Everything works out of the box!

 ## 🛠️ Local Development Setup